-Students who wish to drop a course during the authorized drop/add period, must use the Academic Schedule Planner on the MySAU Portal.
+Students who wish to drop a course during the authorized drop period, must use the Academic Schedule Planner on the MySAU Portal.
+The transcript will not reflect the student's enrollment in the course.
 It is important that students check with the program office to learn the applicable deadlines and tuition charges.
-Students dropping a course after the first week (or the authorized drop/add period, if different) will be charged tuition for the course.
+Students dropping a course after the first week (or the authorized drop period, if different) will be charged tuition for the course.